Business: Intellectual property

 Businesses often have important "intellectual property" that needs protection from competitors for the company to stay profitable.
 This could require patents, copyrights, trademarks, or preservation of trade secrets.
 Most businesses have names, logos, and similar branding techniques that could benefit from trademarking.
 Patents and copyrights in the United States are largely governed by federal law, while trade secrets and trademarking are mostly a matter of state law.
 Because of the nature of intellectual property, a business needs protection in every jurisdiction in which they are concerned about competitors.
 Many countries are signatories to international treaties concerning intellectual property, and thus companies registered in these countries are subject to national laws bound by these treaties.
 In order to protect trade secrets, companies may require employees to sign noncompete clauses which will impose limitations on an employee's interactions with stakeholders, and competitors.

-Trade union
+Trade unions

 A trade union (or labor union) is an organization of workers who have come together to achieve common goals such as protecting the integrity of its trade, improving safety standards, achieving higher pay and benefits such as health care and retirement, increasing the number of employees an employer assigns to complete the work, and better working conditions.
 The trade union, through its leadership, bargains with the employer on behalf of union members (rank and file members) and negotiates labor contracts (collective bargaining) with employers.
 The most common purpose of these associations or unions is "maintaining or improving the conditions of their employment".
 This may include the negotiation of wages, work rules, complaint procedures, rules governing hiring, firing, and promotion of workers, benefits, workplace safety and policies.

+Business regulation and commercial law

+Most legal jurisdictions specify the forms of ownership that a business can adopt, creating a body of commercial law applicable to business.